datadvance/DjangoChannelsGraphqlWs/README.md

     - Notification can be suppressed in the subscription resolver method `publish`.
 For example, this is useful to avoid sending self-notifications.
-- All GraphQL "resolvers" run either in an eventloop or in a threadpool.
-  So asynchronous "resolvers" able to execute blocking calls with `sync_to_async`.
-And synchronous "resolvers" never block the server itself and may communicate with database or perform other blocking tasks.
+- All GraphQL "resolvers" run in the main eventloop.
+Asynchronous "resolvers" able to execute blocking calls with `asyncio.to_thread` or `channels.db.database_sync_to_async` wrappers.
 - Resolvers (including subscription's `subscribe` & `publish`) can be represented both as synchronous or asynchronous (`async def`) methods.
 - Subscription notifications can be sent from both synchronous and